vitalk/ansible-dom0/README.md

 dom0
 ====

-Ansible recipe to prepare debian-based Xen host to create Ubuntu guests.
+Ansible recipe to prepare debian-based Xen host to manage Ubuntu guests.

 The Ubuntu Precise distribution does not included into Debian Squeeze so fix it: